 Mobility Lab Feature Story By Stewart Mader

 When my family and I drove to Washington DC in 2019, we spotted an opportunity to bridge the difference between driving and transit.
-We realized there is a way to enhance transit in almost every state east of the Mississippi River.
+We realized there is a way to enhance transit fare payment in almost every state east of the Mississippi River.

 Heading out from New Jersey, we had a simple goal.
 We wanted to see our nation’s capital, visit museums, walk the National Mall, and visit Alexandria, VA which has a lot in common with our current hometown of Hoboken.
 From New Jersey to DC, and every state in between, we were able to move seamlessly, and pay our tolls easily, all because of E-ZPass.